ISISComputingGroup/ibex_developers_manual/Mercury-iTC-Enhanced-Cryostat-Control.md

 ## Temperature cutoff

 There will need to be two modes of operation, one at high temperatures which uses a lookup table and one at low temperatures which would set a constant pressure.
 We define high temperatures as any temperature above a user-defined cutoff point, and low temperatures as anything below it.
-This cutoff point should default to 5 Kelvin.
+This cutoff point should persist (using autosave) and default to 5 Kelvin.

 ### Low-temperature operation